Surfing Lessons in Cabo

-In Costa Azul – Price $90 per person (all ages)
+In Costa Azul – $90 dlls per person

 Our surfing lessons provide a safe and non-threatening environment for the beginning surfer – no angry localism here!
-Come have fun learning how to surf and explore the wonders of the ocean with our Surf Instructor.
+Come have fun learning how to surf and explore the wonders of the ocean with our experienceed guides.
 If you have ever thought about surfing and thought “no way”, think again!
 Lets catch some waves!.

 What skills do I need to become a good surfer?